 - Dog holiday in Italy: Italy is a great place to go with your pet, and especially Tuscany is one of the most popular dog destinations.
 In this area dogs are not just allowed they are warmly welcome!
 Take your dog for a walk in the beautiful and romantic surroundings and enjoy some of the many dog friendly beaches.

-- Dog holiday in Austria: Austria is a very dog-friendly country, and you’ll be able to take your pet on public transport and in most restaurants.
-You can do lots of exercise with your pet in this mountainous and exciting landscape – a great place for an active family holiday.
+- Dog holiday in Austria: Austria is a very dog-friendly country.
+In Austria you’ll be able to take your pet on public transport and in most restaurants.
+You can do lots of exercise with your pet in this mountainous and exciting landscape.
 However, be aware that Austria imposes a limit of three animals per person, and vaccination details should be in German or have a translation attached.

 - Dog holiday in Spain: Imagine relaxing by a pool in Spain with your pet by your side.
 You can both jump in the water to cool off.
 Spain is very pet-friendly and very easy-going when it comes to dogs.
 In fact, the larger cities tend to have dog toilet areas.
 The summers in Spain are very hot though, so always make sure you have an adequate supply of drinking water.